kimoban/e-commerce-app/backend/README.md

 # E-Commerce Backend (Django)

-This is the backend API for the E-Commerce Mobile App, built with Django and Django REST Framework.
-It provides secure, scalable endpoints for product management, user authentication, cart operations, and more.
+Backend API for the E-Commerce app, built with Django and Django REST Framework.
+Provides product/catalog endpoints, JWT auth, provider token exchange (Google/Facebook), and a dev-friendly forgot-password flow.

 ## Features

-- **RESTful API** for all product, cart, and user operations
+- **Products/Categories** with search, filter, and sort
 - **JWT Authentication** for secure login and registration
-- **Product Management**: CRUD for products and categories
+- **Provider token exchange** endpoints for Google and Facebook
-- **User Management**: Registration, login, and profile endpoints
-- **Cart Management**: Add, update, and remove items from cart
+- **Forgot Password** endpoint (sends a simulated email with a reset link)
-- **PostgreSQL** as the production database
+- **PostgreSQL** support via `DATABASE_URL`
-- **Admin Panel** for easy management

 ## Tech Stack